baratine/bartil/README.md

 | [CounterManagerServiceImpl](src/main/java/bache/counter/CounterManagerServiceImpl.java)  | [CounterServiceImpl](src/main/java/bache/counter/CounterServiceImpl.java)   |

 In Bache, the parent services are responsible for instantiating the child services (through `@OnLookup`) and handling query and multi-key delete requests.
 The child services handle most of the application logic.
-But there is no restriction from putting more application logic in the parent.
+With that said, there is nothing restricting us from putting more application logic into the parent.

 Journaling
 ----------
-TODO: talk about journaling
+Bache services use Baratine's `@Journal` to journal incoming requests before processing them.
+In the case of a crash or restart, Baratine will replay the journal for a particular service to bring the service to a consistent state.
+These replayed requests look like normal requests but the service may choose to detect a replay event to handle side-effects.
+In the case of Bache, it doesn't do anything special besides just using the `@Journal` annotation and benefiting from it.

 Example Architecture Diagram (Bartwit)